 As a small business owner, it can be difficult to balance running your business and managing your online presence.
 Unfortunately, negative reviews can pop up on websites like Yelp, TripAdvisor, or Google, and more.
 If left unaddressed, can damage your reputation and harm your business.

 I would be willing to wager every reader of this post, yes including you have used reviews to determine if you should buy a product or visit a business.
-Unfortunately negative reviews can often have a greater impact in the minds of potential new customers than a perfect one.
+Unfortunately, negative reviews can often have a greater impact on the minds of potential new customers than a perfect one.

-But don't panic!
-Responding to negative reviews can actually be a great opportunity to show potential customers how you handle difficult situations and how much you care about your business and customers.
+But don’t panic!
+Responding to negative reviews can be a great opportunity to show potential customers how to handle difficult situations and how much you care about your business and customers.